petarbelchev/PersonalFinancer-WebApp/README.md

 The Dashboard page provides the user with the following information:
 - A section displaying the user's accounts;
-- The last five transactions made from all accounts;
+- The last five transactions made from all accounts for the selected period;
 - Cash flow for the selected period;
 - Expenses structure for the selected period (uses HTML5 Canvas).